maria-becker/LMs4Implicit-Knowledge-Generation/README.md

 ## Models to be fine-tuned
 [GPT-2](https://github.com/openai/gpt-2) | [XLNet](https://github.com/zihangdai/xlnet) | [BART](https://github.com/pytorch/fairseq/tree/master/examples/bart)

-Our best performing language model BART, finetuned on e-SLNI (without constraints; with concepts as constraints; and with commonsense knowledge paths as constraints), can be downloaded from here: https://drive.google.com/drive/folders/1FBiBlB_-V-6wgfIjUN_0JUn7VsEXO117
+Our best performing language model BART, finetuned on e-SLNI (without constraints; with concepts as constraints; and with commonsense knowledge paths as constraints), can be downloaded from [here](https://drive.google.com/drive/folders/1FBiBlB_-V-6wgfIjUN_0JUn7VsEXO117).

 ### Prepare training data (exclude the target sentence for test data in each line in case of GPT-2 and XLNet models)
     line = [sentence1, sentence2, concept1, concept2, target sentence]